Skip to content

 During a QSM3 adjustment, your chiropractor will use a very light touch on different points of your neck.
 The contacts are gentle and don't involve any of the twisting or popping you might associate with traditional chiropractic.
 By addressing the whole system, this technique aims to create a lasting change that helps with everything from chronic pain and migraines to improved sleep and digestion.

-The NUCCA Technique: A Precise Upper Cervical Correction
+The NUCCA Adjustment: A Precise Upper Cervical Correction

 The NUCCA technique is known for its incredible precision.
 Before any adjustment, your practitioner will take detailed 3D X-rays of your upper cervical spine.
 These images create a specific blueprint, showing exactly how your top vertebra, the Atlas (or C1), has shifted out of alignment with your head and neck.